gf-dcc/data-model/getting_started.md

 ## Validate manifest

-Note: this does not require creds setup.
+Note: this does not require creds setup, so you do not need `creds.json file` present.

-TODO - add script for this step
+### Examples

+#### CLI
+(Make sure you have config.yml and your data model in the working directory.
+Basically this should work as long as you're at the root of this repo.)

+`schematic model --config config.yml validate -mp ./Cohorts.csv -dt CohortCoreTemplate`

+Replace `./Cohorts.csv` with the name of another manifest file and 'CohortCoreTemplate' with the id to another template as needed.

+### API

+TBD